dmulyalin/ttp/docs/source/Overview.rst

 * groups system - help to define results hierarchy and data processing functions with filtering
 * parsing system - uses regular expressions derived out of templates to parse and process data
-* input system - used to define various input data sets, prepare them and map to the groups for parsing
+* input system - used to define various input data sources, help to retrieve data, prepare it and map to the groups for parsing
-* output system - allows to format parsing results in certain way and return or save to them certain destinations
+* output system - allows to format parsing results and return them to certain destinations
+* macro - inline Python code that can be used to process results and extend TTP functionality, having access to _ttp_ dictionary containing all groups, match, inputs, outputs functions
+* lookup tables - helps to enreach results with additional additional information or cross reference results across different templates or groups to combine them
+* template variables - variables store, accessible during template execution for caching or retrieving values
+* templates tags - to define several independent templates within single file, used to define results forming mode
+* CLI tool - allows to execute templates directly
+* Lazy loader system - TTP only imports function it uses within the templates, that significantly increase start time
+* Multiprocessing - to spun up several Python processes to increase parsing performance
+* Logging system - helps to troubleshoot and debug TTP